-A new Montclair State Black Alumni Advisory Council will bring together Montclair State graduates who are of African descent in the Diaspora, connecting them to their alma mater and engaging them in preparing today’s students for academic and career success.
+The Montclair State Black Alumni Advisory Council will bring together Montclair State graduates who are of African descent in the Diaspora, connecting them to their alma mater and engaging them in preparing today’s students for academic and career success.
 Their inaugural gathering took place on campus during Homecoming 2021, providing an opportunity for alumni to come back to campus to reconnect with the University and with each other.
-Exciting plans are underway for a panel discussion with The Jersey Four to be held during Black History Month on February 16 and the first annual gala celebration on June 11.
+During the week of Homecoming 2022, The Black Alumni Advisory Council will be hosting their first annual Black Alumni Advisory Council Gala celebration on Friday, October 28, 2022.
 We invite you to join the group as they work together to pay it forward building and strengthening the network and supporting student success.

 The Black Alumni Advisory Council was created to engage Black alumni in support of the Montclair State University mission of educational, institutional and overall university community initiatives, policies and activities that strengthen relationships with the Black community and promote social justice, equity and inclusion among alumni and students.

 “Where we are today started at Montclair State,” says Joanne Bowman ’82, director of human resources at Columbia University, referring to the Black students she knew during her days as a college student and later as a young alumna.
 “I found myself wanting to reconnect with this network, to do something together, something bigger and more meaningful.”

 Brenda Coleman-Caldwell ’78, an assistant director of human resources for New Jersey Turnpike Authority, felt the same way.
 “Joanne and I had kept in touch with a lot of people through the Black Alumni Association, but that organization was dissolved,” she says.
 In the years since, their idea of what an alumni organization could be began to change and grow.

 They decided that it was time to have a conversation with their friend Greg Collins ’79, who also happened to be the newly appointed chair of the Montclair State University Foundation board.